smishra677/reconcILS/reconcILS/Experiments.md

 - Data_40_with_duplication_loss/simphy_output_40_0.0057_0.0047

 ### Folders:
-- These folders contain gene trees simulated by DupCoal.
+- These folders contain gene trees simulated by dupcoal.
 - The species tree used is inside the folder, for example "species_3_with_branch_lengths.tre".
 - The command given to DupCoal is also found inside the folder, named "command.command".